 Although there is not a formal practical assessment, students will participate in practical lessons, including a wide range of team and individual sports.
 The purpose of these practical lessons is to gain knowledge, understanding and experience within each specific activity, so that learners can apply theoretical concepts practically and relate Sport Science to the theoretical concepts within the course.

 Examination 40%

-Reducing the risk of sports injuries - a 1 hour exam worth 60 marks, which comprises of some multiple choice questions, short-answer questions, and extended response questions.
+• Fitness for Sport - an 80-minute exam worth 80 marks, which comprises of some multiple choice questions, short-answer questions, and extended response questions.

 Coursework 60%